Jiazheng-Li/Jiazheng-Li.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student studying Physics at University of Colorado, Boulder.
-I previous worked on condensed matter physics under the supervision of [Prof. Meng Xiao](http://jszy.whu.edu.cn/mengxiao/en/index.htm) and [Prof. FengCheng Wu](https://wufcheng.github.io/).
+I previously worked on condensed matter physics under the supervision of [Prof. Meng Xiao](http://jszy.whu.edu.cn/mengxiao/en/index.htm) and [Prof. FengCheng Wu](https://wufcheng.github.io/).
 My interests lie in studying emergent, topological, and nonlinear phenomena in condensed matter systems (also in photonics systems) as well as their potential applications by analytical and numerical methods.
 I enjoy snowboarding, hiking, and reading.
 {style="text-align: justify;"}